CompleteBlenderCreator/06-Fluffy-Bunny-Original/readme.md

 # Weight Painting
 * Use weight painting and vertex groups to control where the particle system actually appears, and where it does not.

+# Adding Randomness with Children
+* Adjust the particle’s settings to get a more realistic and less uniform hair appearance.

 ----